-The lateral will need to be televised, the video will then be submitted to the Public Works Department, firstname.lastname@example.org for review.
-The video can be sent via dropbox or put on a flash drive - NO YouTube Videos, Video of a Video are accepted.
+The lateral will need to be televised, the video will then be submitted to the Public Works Department, email@example.com for review.
+The video can be sent via dropbox, mp4, or by copying to a flash drive - NO YouTube Videos, Video of a Video are accepted.

 Once the video is submitted, Staff has 5 business days to review it for deficiencies such as but not limited to a crack in the pipe, an off set joint, or tree roots protruding into the pipe which is defined as Inflow and Infiltration.
 Should infiltration/inflow exists, a Notice of Correction will be issued, via email, for repairs to the sewer service.
 The property owner has 90 days after the Notice of Correction is issued to repair the service and this must be done before the sale or transfer of the property.
 Repairs might include excavation or lining of the existing lateral; the best procedure to repair the service line will be determined by the property owner and or contractor.